Improve WordPress Security: Limit Login Attempts Without a Plugin

 Step 5: Loading the Child Theme’s Text Domain for Translations

-To make your custom login limit messages multilingual-friendly, it’s essential to load the child theme’s text domain.
-This allows you to localize the text strings, ensuring they can be translated into different languages.
+In order to make multilingual-friendly custom login limit messages, you need to load the child theme’s text domain; then you’ll be able to localize the text strings so they can be translated into various languages.

 // Load the child theme's text domain